Welcome to Autumn Quarter 2020

 Please share this issue with the instructors of your classes.
 They will have contingency solutions for you.

-The faculty are using Zoom, Panopto, and Canvas technology to provide the most interactive online experience possible.
+Faculty are using Zoom, Panopto, and Canvas technology to provide the most interactive online experience possible.
 Exact details of the "in class" experience will depend on the course and the instructor.

 For any questions related to financial aid, visit the UW Office of Financial Aid FAQ webpage.